czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

   - LHS: total value of assets
     - **Current assets** - the assets that can be turned into cash in a short period of time (within 1 year)
       - Short-term assets
+      - Liquid assets
+      - Definition may change based on industry
     - **Fixed assets**
       - Long-term assets
       - Intangible vs. Tangible
-  - RHS: total firm value to investors
+  - RHS: total firm value to investors (sometimes found below LHS)
     - **Current liabilities** - short-term debt (must be paid within 1 year)
     - **Long-term debt**
     - **Shareholders' equity**